switchensemble/switchensemble.github.io/_posts/call-for-scores/2026-09-07-call-for-scores.md

 - Suspended Cymbal
 - (anything large not listed may not be available)

-### PIANO PREP RULES (Elebash Recital Hall, CUNY)
+### PIANO PREPARATION RULES (Elebash Recital Hall, CUNY)
-- Anything plastic, paper, or rubber OK.
-- Nothing metal against the strings (screws, bolts, paper clips etc.)
+- Preparations may use plastic, paper, rubber, or other non-metallic materials that do not damage or leave residue on the instrument.
+- Metal objects or materials of any kind are strictly prohibited for piano preparation, including, but not limited to, screws, bolts, paper clips, coins, wire, or other metal components.
-- No white-out, tape, marker, stickers, or anything that leaves residue on the strings.
+- White-out, tape, markers, stickers, adhesives, or any other materials that may leave marks or residue may not be applied to the strings or any other part of the instrument.
-- Never handle the dampers (this includes stickers) which are very easily thrown out of regulation.
+- The dampers must not be touched, manipulated, prepared, or used for the attachment of any material or object.
+The damper mechanism is particularly sensitive and can easily be thrown out of regulation.
-- when preparing the instrument please be careful not to let anything fall onto the soundboard or into the action.
+- During the installation and removal of all preparations, care must be taken to ensure that no objects or materials fall onto the soundboard or into the piano action.
+- All preparations must be fully removable without causing damage, alteration, marking, or residue to the instrument.

 ### Available Tech
 - amplification & DSP (all instruments close-mic'd)
 - video projection
 - quad diffusion (up to hex may be possible)
 - networked cameras/live video (up to 3)
-- click track
+- audio or visual click tracks are possible
+- software and hardware for networked computing, gestural tracking, polytemporality, etc. (Sensors, Polytempo Network, Max, PD, Supercollider, etc.)
 - Please clearly specify below if any additional equipment is required.

 ### <a href="https://forms.gle/pactbUXhc8NBSzAr9">Application Form: </a>